 As you can imagine, you need to be very picky when choosing a VPN.
 However, your search can easily get overwhelming since there are hundreds of VPNs out there.
 So, we’ll tell you about the most important aspects of a reliable VPN service.

 - Strategically Placed Servers: You’ll get the best possible performance if you connect to a server that isn’t overly far from your physical location.
 It means that VPNs with plenty of servers should be prioritized.
-When searching for a VPN, don’t forget to check the exact locations of its servers before getting your subscription.

 - Stable & Reliable Performance: In general, VPNs will slow down the speed of your Internet connection.
 Every VPN performs differently, so you can check our guide to the fastest VPNs to get an idea of what to expect.